FT-Autonomous/particle-filter-sim/README.md

 ## Requirements
 - [pygame](https://www.pygame.org/news)
 To install pygame just run
-"""
+"""python
 pip install pygame
 """

 ## How to Run the Simulator
-To run the simulator, just run the """python sim.py""" command in your terminal.
+To run the simulator, just run the following command in your terminal  :
+"""python
+python sim.py
+"""